yiyuanyi/rock-paper-scissors/README.md

 5)Made it case insensitive by adding toLowerCase() inside the playRound() function.

 6)Adding in loop to play 5 rounds of the game.
+Cannot get it to work right now.
+Think i need the playerSelection prompt and computerSelection to work properly.

+7)Have got playRound() to work using the player prompt and computerPlay().
+Works fine now!!! nice